-With their added flexibility, automatic rules open up a world of possibilities to online retailers when it comes to adjusting their product catalogue.
+With their added flexibility, automatic rules open up a world of possibilities to online retailers when it comes to optimising their product catalogue.
 The goal is to make them the best retailers with a complete, personalised, and optimised feed.

 To perfect your product catalogue whilst still adhering to the requirements of your chosen channels, automatic rules allow you to programme and automate a number of recurring tasks, saving you precious time.
 At Lengow, automatic rules are one of the major features of our platform.
 To help you set up these rules for your products, here are some examples of how to use them.